Back to Portfolio

 • First ESA revenue recognition (expected late 2027)

-• Additional 500MW+ contract announcements with hyperscalers
+• Additional 500MW+ hyperscaler contracts with disclosed economics

 • Separate LPI financial reporting/tracking metrics